duartegroup/autodE/doc/troubleshooting.rst

     >>> from autode import Config
     >>> Config.min_step_size = 0.02

+Otherwise (2), it may be that the TS optimiser cannot locate the saddle point because of Hessian drift.
+Consider reducing the number of intermediate steps between Hessian updates (i.e. `Config.ORCA.keywords.opt_ts` for ORCA).

 If you've found an interesting case where a TS cannot be found please do get in touch, we're always on the lookout for examples to improve the method!